 - Eggs (whites and yolk), unprocessed (real) cheeses, heavy (whipping) cream, sour cream.

-- Unprocessed meats including beef, turkey, chicken, lamb, fish, and shellfish
+- Unprocessed meats including beef, turkey, chicken, lamb, fish and shellfish.

-- Tomato, V-8 or other vegetable juices
+- Tomato, V-8 or other vegetable juices, but no carrot juice.

 - Cooked or raw vegetables such as squash, leaf lettuce and spinach, carrots, broccoli and kale, but no potatoes or corn.

-- Oils, vinegar, mayonnaise, salsa, mustard and spices
+- Oils, vinegar, mayonnaise, salsa, mustard and spices.

-- Sea salt, unless you are sodium sensitive
+- Sea salt, unless you are sodium sensitive.

-- All coffee and tea (if you normally drink it)
+- All coffee and tea (if you normally drink it).

 You may not eat any of the following foods during the Two-Week Test:

-- Bread, rolls, pasta, pancakes, cereal, muffins, chips, crackers, rice cakes and similar carbohydrate foods
+- Bread, rolls, pasta, pancakes, cereal, muffins, chips, crackers, rice cakes and similar carbohydrate foods.

-- Sweets such as cake, cookies, ice-cream, candy, gum, breath mints
+- Sweets such as cake, cookies, ice-cream, candy, gum, breath mints.

-- Products that contain hidden sugars, common in ketchup and other prepared foods (read the labels)
+- Products that contain hidden sugars, common in ketchup and other prepared foods (read the labels).

-- Processed meats and fish such cold cuts and smoked products which often contain sugar
+- Processed meats and fish such cold cuts and smoked products which often contain sugar.

-- All types of potatoes, corn, rice and beans
+- All types of potatoes, corn, rice and beans.

-- Milk, half-and-half, and yogurt
+- Milk, half-and-half, and yogurt.

-- So-called healthy snacks, including all energy bars and sports drinks
+- So-called healthy snacks, including all energy bars and sports drinks.

-- All soda; this includes “enhanced” mineral water, and diet drinks
+- All soda; this includes “enhanced” mineral water, and diet drinks.

 A Note on Alcohol